redbadger/awesome-badger/stuartharris/full-stack-rust-1/README.md

 ![architecture](./architecture.svg)

 The browser runs the TODO client, which is compiled to WASM.
 The Envoy filter is also compiled to wasm and injected (by Istio) into either the ingress gateway or the relevant sidecar (either approach is sound).
 The GraphQL API and the Web server are lightweight and fast.
-Locally, round trips through the API release build and the database are about 2ms (not a typo!).
+Locally, round trips through the API release build and the database take roughly a millisecond.

 ## The crates